towersvault/shinpokered/README.md

   - Amazing man can no longer be triggered by text boxes or the start menu (via a code tweak from Yellow-version)
   - The rival encounters on route 22 now show an exclamation bubble that never showed up originally
   - Erika uses her pic from yellow version which alters her funerary clothes to a proper kimono
+  - Fixed a scrolling text artifact in the credits when running in GBC-mode

 - Item Fixes
   - Great ball has a ball factor of 12 now